Continuous Improvement Is Better Than Delayed Perfection (A Mark Twain Lesson)

 What does Twain mean by “delayed perfection?”
 I see and hear about behavior that illustrates this idea in hospitals all the time.

-A team will sit and talk about an idea and possible solutions (instead of going to the gemba or workplace to see the problem and situation first hand).
+A team will sit and talk about an idea and possible solutions (instead of going to the gemba or workplace to see the problem and situation firsthand).
 But that's a different topic.

 The team might talk and talk… meet and meet… without taking action.

 Let's say a team is working on the problem of hand hygiene compliance.
-As I discuss in Lean Hospitals, there's never just one root cause to a complex problem like this.
+As I discuss in Lean Hospitals, there's never just one root cause to a complex issue like this.
 Therefore, there's no single countermeasure that will “solve” the problem.

 A group might look and think that's discouraging… so many causes to address.